 We also welcome any reports or suggestions you may have with regards to kerning or spacing.
 If we make your suggested improvements to the font, you will be first on the list to receive a free upgrade.

 Will I encounter conflicts with your font ID numbers?

-This will longer be relavent with the new OpenTypes, but for our legacy fonts they all have unique postscript ID numbers, which have been registered in a database kept by Adobe Systems Inc. You should not, therefore, encounter font conflicts with any other commercial fonts.
+Our legacy fonts all have unique postscript ID numbers, which have been registered in a database kept by Adobe Systems Inc. You should not, therefore, encounter font conflicts with any other commercial fonts.
 You can check the font ID numbers for each font in the "history" section for each font.

 Why the coloured suitcase icons?
 (Mac users only)